brev/numenta-web/packages/numenta.com/pages/careers-and-team/careers/visiting-scholar-program.md

 The environment at Numenta is highly collaborative and energetic.
 We support Open Science.
 All our source code is available via our open source Github project NuPIC.
-We are located in the heart of Silicon Valley (Redwood City, CA), close to Stanford University and San Francisco..
+We are located in the heart of Silicon Valley (Redwood City, CA), close to Stanford University and San Francisco.

 ### Research Areas